The present campus of St. Mary's High School was

 club, in order to provide a cultural and liberal

-Auxiliary Bishop Hugh A. Donohue of San Francisco
+Hugh A. Donohue of San Francisco presided at the

-the Fall of 1957, the enrollment of the school had
+By the Fall of 1957, the enrollment of the school

-increased to 530 students.
-Plans were made during
+had increased to 530 students.
+Plans were made

-this year for the erection of the Field House,
+during this year for the construction of the Field

-Bonaventure Hall, and for the equipping of the
+House, Bonaventure Hall, and for the equipping of

-were completed for the opening of school, 1958.
+projects were completed for the opening of school,

-event of greatest importance for St. Mary's in its
+The event of greatest importance for St. Mary's in

 June 15, 1960.
 Since the enrollment had risen to